MWschutte/scalar-jepsen/doc/blog.md

 ### Introducing nemesis to Configuration 2
 Lets see if the batch counter keeps its atomicity when we introduce failure into the system.
 In the picture below a latency plot of the bank transactions is shown for when crash nemesis was added to the test.
-Altough it results in more transfers failing.
-There are no exceptions thrown.
+Although it results in more transfers failing, there are no exceptions thrown.
 Similar results are observed for the bridge nemesis.
 ![bank set crash](https://github.com/MWschutte/scalar-jepsen/blob/blog_post/doc/latency-raw-bank-set-crash-bootstrap.png?raw=true)

 # Conclusion